 What are cookies and how do we use them?

 A cookie is a small data file which websites may require your web browser to store on your computer’s hard drive.
-These cookies help the website owners analyse web traffic, and allows your web browser to remember that you have visited us before.
+These cookies help the website owners analyze web traffic, and allows your web browser to remember that you have visited us before.

 Cookies allow web applications to respond to you as an individual and to customize your experience.
 The web application can then tailor its responses to your needs, by reading and remembering information about your preferences in these cookies.

 We may use traffic log cookies to identify which pages are being used.
-This helps us analyse data about web page traffic and improve our website in order to tailor it to customer needs.
+This helps us analyze data about web page traffic and improve our website in order to tailor it to customer needs.
 We use this information for statistical analysis purposes and do NOT collect information that personally identifies you.

 A cookie in no way gives us access to your computer or any information about you, other than the data you have already chosen to share with us.

 You can choose to allow, block (and delete) cookies.
 Most web browsers automatically accept cookies, but you can modify your browser settings to decline cookies if you prefer.
 However, this may prevent you from taking full advantage of a website.
 Many web browsers can also be set to delete cookies at the end of the session, or manually, upon request from the browser’s own menu—sometimes found under a delete-history option.

-We take your privacy very seriously and comply with the recent UK and EU law on handling cookies and provide you with opportunity to remove such cookies or prevent your computer from accepting them in the future.
+We take your privacy very seriously and comply with the recent UK and EU law on handling cookies and provide you with the opportunity to remove such cookies or prevent your computer from accepting them in the future.

-Browser specific instructions to block and remove cookies
+Browser-specific instructions to block and remove cookies

-Turn off cookies in the browser
+Blackberry Turn off cookies in the browser

-Changing privacy and other browser settings
+Windows Phone Changing privacy and other browser settings